llobato/docs/docs/other/install-gwms-frontend.md

 In addition, you will need to perform the following steps:

 - On the vofrontend and userschedd, modify `CONDOR_HOST` to point to your usercollector.
 This is in `/etc/condor/config.d/00_gwms_general.config`.
 You can also override this value by placing it in a new config file.
 (For instance, `/etc/condor/config.d/99_local_custom.config` to avoid rpmsave/rpmnew conflicts on upgrades).
-- In `/etc/condor/certs/condor_mapfile`, you will need to all DNs for each machine (userschedd, usercollector, vofrontend).
+- In `/etc/condor/certs/condor_mapfile`, you will need to add the DNs of each machine (userschedd, usercollector, vofrontend).
 Take great care to escape all special characters.
 Alternatively, you can use the `glidecondor_addDN` to add these values.
 - In the `/etc/gwms-frontend/frontend.xml` file, change the schedd locations to match the correct server.
 Also change the collectors tags at the bottom of the file.
-More details on frontend xml are in the following sections.
+More details on frontend.xml are in the following sections.

 ### Upgrading the GlideinWMS Frontend